-As provided for in Florida Statute 1004.65, the College of Central Florida is an open-access institution.
+As provided for in s.
+1004.65, F.S., the College of Central Florida is an open-access institution.
 Admission for college credit studies is open to all high school graduates.
 It is essential that each applicant satisfactorily complete each phase of the admission process.
-Most degree programs at CF require an earned high school diploma, a signed affidavit attesting that the student has completed a home education program pursuant to the requirements of F.S.1002.41 or GED.
+Most degree programs at CF require an earned high school diploma, a signed affidavit attesting that the student has completed a home education program pursuant to the requirements of s.
+1002.41, F.S. or GED.
 If CF determines that a student's high school has not met the criteria to award a standard high school diploma or a GED, then the student may be required to obtain a state-issued GED or a high school diploma from an acceptable school prior to being admitted into any program requiring a standard high school diploma.
 Some postsecondary certificate programs do not require a high school diploma.